Cloudlock/marshmallow/docs/index.rst

 Why another library?
 =====================

-See :ref:`this document <why>` to learn about what makes marshmallow unique.
+See :ref:`this document <why>` to learn about what makes marshmallow2 unique.

 Guide